Why Mobile Testing Is A Must

 Pros of Mobile Web Apps

-- Since end users access mobile web apps via browsers, they don’t have to download the application on their device, meaning it won’t take up storage space on their phone.
+- Since end users access mobile web apps via browsers, they don’t have to download the application on a device, meaning it won’t take up storage space on their phone.

 Cons of Mobile Web Apps